 2009 ArteAmericas.
 Instituto Cultural de México.
 Miami FL.

-2008 Museum of Latin American Art, The third annual MOLAA Awards 08.
-Long
+2008 Museum of Latin American Art, The third anual MOLAA Awards 08.
+Long Beach, CA.

 2008 Bridge Wynwood, Art Vision Gallery, during Art Basel Miami Beach.